8.2 Cryptographic Building Blocks

 A digest encrypted with a public key algorithm but using the private key is called a digital signature because it provides nonrepudiation like a written signature.
 The receiver of a message with a digital signature can prove to any third party that the sender really sent that message, because the third party can use the sender's public key to check for herself.
 (Symmetric-key encryption of a digest does not have this property because only the two participants know the key; furthermore, since both participants know the key, the alleged receiver could have created the message herself.)
 Any public-key cipher can be used for digital signatures.
 Digital Signature Standard (DSS) is a digital signature format that has been standardized by NIST.
 DSS signatures may use any one of three public-key ciphers, one based on RSA, another on ElGamal, and a third called the Elliptic Curve Digital Signature Algorithm.

-Another kind of authenticator is similar, but instead of encrypting a hash it uses a hash-like function that takes a secret value (known to only the sender and the receiver) as a parameter, as illustrated in Figure 5.
+Another kind of authenticator is similar, but instead of encrypting a hash it uses a hash-like function that takes a secret value (known only to the sender and the receiver) as a parameter, as illustrated in Figure 5.
 Such a function outputs an authenticator called a message authentication code (MAC).
 The sender appends the MAC to her plaintext message.
 The receiver recomputes the MAC using the plaintext and the secret value and compares that recomputed MAC to the received MAC.